 allowed developers to program the sprite movement and even issued interruptsnote

 when two sprites collided.
 OTOH, sprite rendering, on both the NES and other early consoles, had certain limitations.
 Only X number of sprite tiles could be shown per horizontal scanline of the screen.
 If you exceed this limit, you see errors, like object flickering and so forth.
 Note that what matters is the number of sprite tiles, not the number of sprites.
 So 2x2 spites (a sprite composed of 4 tiles arranged in a square) count as 2 sprite tiles in the horizontal direction.

 PC-style 2D (EGA and VGA)

-What PCs did have in the meantime was not nearly as versatile.
-EGA had brought full 16-color graphics to the PC in the late 1980s, but its memory structure was, to put it mildly, weird.
+) EGA at least had brought full 16-color graphics to the PC in the late 1980s, but its memory structure was, to put it mildly, weird.
 It used a planar